Power Numbers for Raceway, Cables and Wires

 A raceway segment can, when necessary, be treated as two or more separated sides by "tray splitting" across the tray width.
 In some designs this would represent a physical divider placed down the length of a tray and in others clamping or tying down cables to keep them separated into groups.

-Splitting only works on straight segments of tray.
+Splitting works on straight segments of tray, and the corner, riser and reducer fittings.

 The text for a split tray is formatted as follows: